Real Name | Damon Kyle Wayans Sr |

 - Damon Wayans is 64 years old

-- Where did Damon Wayans go to school?
-Damon Wayans is a graduate of Murry Bergtraum High School For Business Careers
+- Which college/university did Damon Wayans go to?
+Damon Wayans went to Murry Bergtraum High School For Business Careers

 - Damon Wayans is a proud parent of 4 kids

-- Damon Wayans's kids are Damon Wayans, Jr., Michael Wayans, Cara Mia Wayans, Kyla Wayans
+- Damon Wayans kids names are Damon Wayans, Jr., Michael Wayans, Cara Mia Wayans, Kyla Wayans

 FAQ